alduxx/serene-slate/public/conteudo/poesias/i-dont-mean-to-move-too-fast.md

 And I know we only just met
 But I wouldn’t trade this for the world
 But I want you to soar through the heavens
-Like the wingéd Icarus before you
+Like the winged Icarus before you
 And although I couldn’t save him
 I will save you